MOVING MORE IN AN OFFICE ENVIRONMENT

 Add a daily walk around the office into your routine.
 Walk between the desks and greet colleagues as you go.
 A daily walk can also serve as a networking opportunity and a chance to touch base with teammates and other colleagues.

-Don’t send that email – rather get up from your desk and chat to a fellow colleague.
+Don’t send that email – rather get up from your desk and chat with a fellow colleague.
 Not only will this short break help get your blood pumping, you might also be surprised to find how much more you achieve in a face-to-face conversation versus a string of emails.

 Use walking time to strategise, think, and brainstorm.
 Walking can improve blood flow and a change of environment is great for creative thinking.